S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 5.1: Adapt Patterns To Context

-**Adapt and evolve S3 patterns to fit your specific context.**
+**Adapt and evolve S3 patterns to suit your specific context.**

 ![right,fit](img/process/adapt-pattern-to-context.png)

--   ensure everyone affected by adaptation:
+Ensure that everyone affected:

-    -   understands why it is necessary to adapt the pattern
+-   understands why changing the pattern is necessary (or helpful)
-    -   is present or represented when doing so
+-   is present or represented when deciding how to change it
--   use S3 principles as a guide for adaptation
+-   uses S3 principles as a guide for adaptation.

--   run experiments with adaptations for long enough to learn about benefits and potential pitfalls
+Run experiments with adaptations for long enough to learn about the benefits and any potential pitfalls.

--   consider sharing valuable adaptations with the S3 community
+Share valuable adaptations with the S3 community.